Building Your Make-up Portfolio

-You will display your portfolio on exhibtion boards.
+You will display your portfolio on exhibition boards.
 You are welcome to invite family and friends and we will invite our tutors and their friends to look at your work.
-Whilst we will give feedback, where this module is taken ourside of our Certificate of Higher Education Course will will not formally mark the exhibition
+Whilst we will give feedback, where this module is taken separately from our Certificate of Higher Education Course we will not formally mark the exhibition.

 The light and airy classrooms of Delamar Academy are located within the world-famous Ealing Studios in West London.
-(You can learn about these famous UK film studios on our Get in touch page or on the Ealing Studios site itself.)
+(You can learn more about Ealing Studios itself on our Get in touch page or on the Ealing Studios site itself.)

-In our spacious classrooms, you will normally have your own personal workstation - including professional lighting and equipment.
-We also have a large ground floor prosthetics workshop.
+In our spacious classrooms, you will have your own personal workstation – including professional lighting and equipment.
 Ealing Studios is home to a number of other companies that form a real media community, with visual effects, production, editing, outside broadcast, and record companies all represented.
-There is also a Film School, which offers a first step in studio experience for our own students when they work on graduate films.
+There is also the Met Film School, which offers a first step in studio work experience for our own students when they work on graduate films.

 Your next steps

 The only requirement for entry to this course is that you are currently a Delamar student or are one of our graduates.